dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-Churches.md

 The Domesday book makes reference to a church in the Manor existing before the Norman conquest, most likely a small wooden building.

-The name Stretton is derived from the old name Stratun which means "tun" (settlement) near to the "Street" or Roman Road.
+The name Stretton is derived from the old name Stratun which means 'tun' (settlement) near to the 'Street' or Roman Road.

 The Norman church was probably built around 1110 to 1130 as the region was growing in prosperity and population (and the Welsh boarder was quieter).